Loading...

 Stay Hydrated

-Engage in light physical activity after eating, such as a short walk, to help your body use glucose more efficiently.
+Engage in physical activity such as a short walk after consuming macadamia nuts to help your body use the glucose more effectively.

 Monitor Timing